kowainik/summoner/README.md

 that can be used to scaffold future Haskell packages.
 It contains all options supported by Summoner with comments and examples.
-Though, all options would be turned off by default and to use them one will need to uncomment the correspoding lines.
+Though, all options would be turned off by default and to use them one will need to uncomment the corresponding lines.
 See [the default content here](summoner-cli/test/golden/summoner-default.toml).

 Possible command usages: